ipunkt/rancherize/app/Blueprint/Volumes/README.md

 - `driver` Volume driver to use for this volume.
 Defaults to `local`
 - `driver-options` Pass additional driver options to the driver.
 - `mount-options` Add additional mount options like `rw` or a mount propagation.
+- `external` If set to true `external: true` is added to the volume definition.
+This causes rancher to use a global volume rather than create its own stack-prefixed volume
 ```json
 "volumes":{
 	"volume-name":{